riptidewave93/UNVR-NAS/README.md

     * Need to simplify the install process, this should be much easier once I can get latest GPL kernel source (no more uboot env stuff)
 * Reset Button
     * Only works to reboot the system, may wire this up to reset the WebUI password in OpenMediaVault down the road

-## Disclaimer

-Note that since prebuild Ubiquiti software is required for this tool to work, this repo will never have prebuilt images available.
-This is to prevent redistribution of Ubiquiti's IP, so please DO NOT ASK!
-Also, by using this repo you accept all risk associated with it including but not limited to voiding your warranty and releasing all parties from any liability associated with your device and this software.